Pharmaco-Epigenomics to Improve Cancer Therapies

 How to Cite

 Claes, B., Siebens, B. and Lambrechts, D. 2012.
 Pharmaco-Epigenomics to Improve Cancer Therapies.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine. .
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 MAY 2012